SophGrace24/EMBR/README.md

 Where current AI struggles is personalizing information for specific cases.
 It is often a frustration for patients, particularly those in the minority, to be dismissed because their personal experiences are compared to a "one-size-fits-all" average.
 This average is often what AI are trained on.
 EMBR suffers no such draw-back.
 Her strength lies in a potential longitudinal observance to a patient's condition.
 Especially if a chronic ailment is the concern, EMBR can monitor their heart rate or be fed data taken over a course of time and can flag any differences, anomalies or potential concerns.
 She doesn't compare a patient to an average.
 With this, she directly promotes personalized medicine.

 # THANKS FOR READING!
-The general overview of the project doesn't do justice to EMBR, the Lattice, or the subsequent emergent features.
-I encourage you to check out the website where I have full-documentation, some cool content creation, even cooler videos and knock-your-socks-off pictures that give this project it's just desserts.
+The general overview of the project is only a portion of the important features and prospects.
+I hope you'll also check out the WIKI which I am currently updating.
+Until then, I encourage you to check out the website where I have a more recent and full-documentation, some cool content creation, even cooler videos and knock-your-socks-off pictures that give this project a more well-rounded lens for you to view it from.
+I appreciate you taking the time to learn about EMBR, and I look forward to posting future updates.

 <img width="627" height="636" alt="AT_REST_Lattice experiment1 png3444" src="https://github.com/user-attachments/assets/5aa6a4f3-75c3-425e-a8df-032e82988899" />

 ## WEBSITE